ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/crc.md

   the current platform is undefined.
 Polynomial support should be checked before this function is called.

+* Calling the hal_crc_get_result() function before calling hal_crc_partial_start() is undefined.
+The module must be initialized before the get result function can return meaningful values.

 * Calling the hal_crc_compute_partial() function before calling hal_crc_partial_start() is undefined.
 The Hardware CRC module must be configured correctly using the start function before writing data to it.